 Live events are announced each month and regularly updated via our newsletters (released each Sunday evening, subscribe on the home page), the website and our social media channels (@ebtsoyp).
-We use StreamYard to broadcast the events as it allows us to to reach a large number of classrooms with each lesson, is great even with poor connectivity, and there is no program that educators need to download.
-You can register for the events right on the website.
+We use StreamYard to broadcast the events as it allows us to to reach a large number of classrooms with each lesson, it is great even with poor connectivity, and there is no program that educators need to download.
+You can register for the events right on the lesson pages on this website.

 1) Grab a camera spot so your class can appear on screen and interact with the speaker.
-We generally have 5-7 classrooms joining in this way for each event.
-Simply click the red ‘Sign Up’ button on the lesson page and you will be taken to a Google form where you can request your spot.
-Fill it out and submit.
-We’ll contact you within 24 hours to confirm your spot.
+We generally have 5-6 classrooms joining in this way for each event.
+We’ll contact you within 24 hours to confirm your spot, your camera spot isn’t confirmed until you respond to our message.
 There’s no program to download, although Google Chrome is by far the best browser to use.
 Shortly before the event, we’ll send you a special link, and all you have to do is follow it to join the live event.
 We’re happy to do a quick test call in advance if it’s your first time.

-3) Every hangout is recorded directly to our YouTube channel, we have a growing library of past events that can be used by educators and students at any time: https://www.youtube.com/channel/UCvQkEzcH9f_9OylEdmALiWg
+4) Every live event is recorded directly to our YouTube channel, we have a growing library of past events that can be used by educators and students at any time: https://www.youtube.com/channel/UCvQkEzcH9f_9OylEdmALiWg